Stonewalling is a psychological defense mechanism that’s often used by a member of a couple during conflict.

 It's important to understand why the stonewalling is taking place to foster emotional intimacy and empathy in the partnership.
 Then the couple may be able to identify behaviors that lead up to stonewalling.

 Learning communication skills to help overcome old ineffective communication habits can be extremely useful.
-I will be teaching communication skills as part of my upcoming course The Couples Guide to Financial Intimacy.
+That is why I created the transformational course The Couples Guide to Financial Intimacy.
+This is what I wish I knew when I started out married life.
 If you or your partner struggle with stonewalling or other defense mechanisms when you communicate about money and your relationship, then I highly recommend this course.

 The best approach to overcoming stonewalling depends upon the cause of the stonewalling.